Masterxilo/InfiniTAM-just-run/README.md

 You can dig into the code to see which dependencies are used and why.

 # Requirements
+## Minimum
-- Ubuntu 22.04 or Windows 10/11 on an x86_64 aka. amd64 processor
+- Ubuntu 22.04 or Windows 10/11 (WSL also supported) on an x86_64 aka. amd64 processor
   - no additional software needs to be preinstalled, you just need a user with root/sudo/admin privileges on your system

+## Additional Hardware
-- CUDA-capable NVIDIA GTX 8800-series or above (tested with NVIDIA GeForce RTX 2080)
+- for WITH_CUDA: CUDA-capable NVIDIA GTX 8800-series or above (tested with NVIDIA GeForce RTX 2080)
+- supports original Kinect and XBOX One Kinect (?): TODO test

 # How to Run